Masaku12/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 This directory contains solutions to problems on Doubly Linked Lists.
-The problems consist of mandatory and advanced tasks.
+The problems consist of mandatory and advanced tasks at ALX.